 At the end, you would include thanks to IEEE IES and S&YPs-AC - give the links to your website, IES Facebook, LinkedIn, IES Student website, your University website, acknowledgment, etc.

 Please respect copyrights of another authors.

-All recipients of IES-SPTA have to prepare 3Ms+ movie and declare its availability during the conference.
+All recipients of IES-SYPA have to prepare 3Ms+ movie and declare its availability during the conference.